Martian Piloted Complex

 The Martian Piloted Complex or MPK was a Soviet Union human mission to Mars proposed in 1956-62 by Mikhail Tikhonravov.

 It featured a six-cosmonaut crew on a 900-day mission, with a launch in 1975.
 The craft would have a mass of 1,630 metric tons and employ traditional liquid propellants (LOX/Kerosene).
 It would take 25 N1 rocket launches to assemble the MPK in low earth orbit.

 When complete, it would travel from Earth to Mars on a 270 day Hohmann trajectory and maneuver into Martian orbit.
 Afterwards, a landing craft would descend to the surface for a one-year expedition.
-Return to Earth would take 270 days and the re-entry vehicle would weight 15 metric tons.
+Return to Earth would take 270 days and the re-entry vehicle would weigh 15 metric tons.